Indigenous Community Support Fund: needs-based funding requests

 - members living away from their communities

-Applicants are encouraged to send their applications for additional resources when needs arise, as applications will be assessed for eligibility and prioritized on a case-by-case needs-basis.
-Applications will continue to be accepted and evaluated until identified funds are exhausted.
+The request process for needs-based support is open.
+Indigenous communities and organizations can request funding to cover needs up until March 31, 2023.
+People who need funding are encouraged to send their requests for additional resources when needs arise.
+Requests will be assessed for eligibility and prioritized on a case-by-case needs-basis.
+Requests will continue to be accepted and evaluated until identified funds are exhausted.

-- Complete an application budget using the Indigenous Community Support Fund Proposal form:
+- Complete a request budget using the Indigenous Community Support Fund Request form:

 - or submit the same information in another format, such as Microsoft Word or Excel